HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 - Use code-splitting to load JavaScript on demand, reducing initial payload sizes.

-For a deeper dive into JavaScript's pros and cons, check out our comprehensive <a hreflang="en" href="./javascript">JavaScript chapter</a>.
+For a deeper dive into JavaScript's pros and cons, check out our comprehensive [JavaScript chapter](./javascript).

 For further information, refer to:
 - <a href="#wsg">The WSG 1.0 - SC 3.2</a>.